PerfectGameFTW/Perfect-Game-Daily-Dash/docs/cleanup-report.md

 ## Future Considerations

+### Pending Cleanup Tasks
+The following cleanup tasks have been identified but require careful coordination with code changes:

+1. **Legacy Transactions Table**
+   - The `transactions` table has been replaced by the `payments` table in the new architecture
+   - All data has been successfully migrated from `transactions` to `payments`
+   - The foreign key constraint from `orders.transaction_id` to `transactions.id` has been removed
+   - Before dropping the `transactions` table, the following code must be updated:
+     - Update `server/pgStorage.ts` to use `payments` instead of `transactions`
+     - Update `server/routes.ts` to reference payments API endpoints
+     - Update client components like `RecentTransactionsTable.tsx` to work with the payment model

+2. **Restructuring Folder**
-The restructuring folder (`/restructuring`) contains the implementation of the new architecture and was intentionally left intact as a reference for future development.
-It may be removed in a future cleanup once the team is fully comfortable with the new UTC-based architecture.
+   - The restructuring folder (`/restructuring`) contains the implementation of the new architecture and was intentionally left intact as a reference for future development.
+   - It may be removed in a future cleanup once the team is fully comfortable with the new UTC-based architecture.